IABTechLab/uid2docs/docs/guides/integration-prebid-client-side.md

 ## Optional: Reduce Latency by Setting the API Base URL for the Production Environment
 <!-- GWH "Optional: Reduce Latency by Setting the API Base URL for the Production Environment" section is identical for client side and server side. -->
-By default, in the production environment, the UID2 Prebid module makes API calls to a UID2 server in the USA.
+By default, the UID2 module makes API calls to a UID2 production environment server in the USA.
 Depending on where your users are based, you might consider choosing a server closer to your users to reduce latency.

 To specify a different UID2 server when you're configuring the UID2 module, set the optional params.uid2ApiBase parameter, as shown in the following example: